vaidyashruti26/Data-Science-Projects/README.md

    18. Train the model using LinearRegression classification algorithm.
    19. Determined accuracy of the model.

-#  Titanic Data Exploration Logistic Regression
+#  Titanic Data Exploration Using Logistic Regression
    Practiced following topics-
    1. Importing various python libraries.
    2. Importing dataset and visualisation of data by using head() and shape function.